Collections

 Mount Dalsnibba

-Mount Dalsnibba offers an opportunity to observe Geirangerfjord with its landscapes, which look more like sophisticated computer graphics than a creation of nature.
+Mount Dalsnibba offers breathtaking views over Geirangerfjord, with landscapes that resemble masterful computer graphics more than a creation of nature.

-The mountain reaches a height of 1500 m.
-At its peak, there is an observation deck, a souvenir shop, and a parking lot.
-We recommend you visit this place to enjoy the fairy-tale views of Geirangerfjord with its glaciers, waterfalls, lakes, and mountain ranges.
+The mountain rises to 1,500 meters.
+At the summit, there is an observation deck, a souvenir shop, and a parking area.
+We recommend visiting this spot to enjoy the fairy-tale views of Geirangerfjord with its glaciers, waterfalls, lakes, and mountain ridges.

 Akershus Fortress

-In the country's capital is located the ancient Akershus Fortress, built in the 14th century by order of King Haakon V. The fortress was constructed as a reliable defensive structure designed to protect the capital of Norway.
+In the country’s capital stands the historic Akershus Fortress, built in the 14th century by order of King Haakon V. It was constructed as a reliable defensive structure intended to protect Norway’s capital.

 In 1624, the fortress was rebuilt.
-After reconstruction, it began to resemble more of a luxurious castle with large halls and gloomy cellars where prisoners were held.
+After reconstruction, it began to resemble a luxurious castle with grand halls and gloomy dungeons where prisoners were once held.

-Today, the fortress houses the Ministry of Defense, the Norwegian Armed Forces Headquarters, the Norwegian Resistance Museum, and the Armed Forces Museum.
-During national holidays, celebrations are held here.
+Today, the fortress houses the Ministry of Defence, the Headquarters of the Norwegian Armed Forces, the Armed Forces Museum, and the Norwegian Resistance Museum.
+State celebrations are also held here.

 Read also